talentdeficit/jsx/README.markdown

 * `comments`

-json has no official comments but some parsers allow c style comments. this flag allows comments (both `// ...` and `/* ... */` style) anywhere whitespace is allowed
+json has no official comments but some parsers allow c style comments. anywhere whitespace is allowed this flag allows comments (both `// ...` and `/* ... */` style)

 * `escaped_strings`

-by default, both the encoder and decoder return strings as utf8 binaries appropriate for use in erlang. escape sequences that were present in decoded terms are converted into the appropriate codepoint and encoded terms are unaltered. this flag escapes strings as if for output in json, removing control codes and problematic codepoints and replacing them with the appropriate escapes
+by default, both the encoder and decoder return strings as utf8 binaries appropriate for use in erlang. escape sequences that were present in decoded terms are converted into the appropriate codepoint while encoded terms are unaltered. this flag escapes strings as if for output in json, removing control codes and problematic codepoints and replacing them with the appropriate escapes

 * `dirty_strings`

-json escaping is lossy, it mutates the json string and repeated application can result in unwanted behaviour. if your strings are already escaped (or you'd like to force invalid strings into "json") use this flag to bypass escaping
+json escaping is lossy; it mutates the json string and repeated application can result in unwanted behaviour. if your strings are already escaped (or you'd like to force invalid strings into "json") use this flag to bypass escaping

 * `ignored_bad_escapes`

-during decoding, ignore unrecognized escape sequences and leave them as is in the stream. note that if you combine this option with `escaped_strings` the escape character itself will be escaped
+during decoding, ignore unrecognized escape sequences and leave them as is in the stream. note that combining this option with `escaped_strings` will result in the escape character itself being escaped

 * `explicit_end`

-this option treats all exhausted inputs as incomplete, as explained below. the parser will not attempt to return a final state until the function is called with the value `end_stream`
+this option treats all exhausted inputs as incomplete. the parser will not attempt to return a final state until the function is called with the value `end_stream`

 * `relax`